opensafely/documentation/docs/ehrql-new-tutorial-3a.md

 ### Import Statements
 Similarly to the previous sections we are importing the tables that we wish to work with.
 In this case we need patients, patient_address and hospitalisations.

+This introduces the concept of patient-level and event-level tables.
+Put simply `patient` is a patient-level table where one row represents one patient.
+Whereas `patient_address` is event-level where each row is an event and a patient can have many events.
+In this case, when someone moves house and gets a new address.
+See the [explainer](data-builder-patient-event-tables) for more information.

 Note in the code, there has been addition of paratheses.
 These are optional and have been added in to make it easier to read.